Anurag Kashyap: 2020s

 The next year, Kashyap reunited with his Lust Stories team to direct the horror anthology film Ghost Stories.
 His story was about a pregnant woman going through anxiety.
 It was released on Netflix on 1 January 2020.
 He continued his association with Netflix and released his directorial venture Choked (2020) on the same.
 Starring Saiyami Kher and Roshan Mathew, the film tells the story of a bank cashier who finds a stash of cash hidden in her kitchen sink.

 In 2022, Kashyap directed the science fiction thriller Dobaaraa.
 The film is an official remake of the 2018 Spanish film Mirage; it opened at the London Indian Film Festival and was released theatrically on 19 August 2022.
 Dobaaraa met with mostly positive reviews with Tanul Thakur of The Wire writing: "A sharp adaptation, the film is deeper than it cares to admit and never slips into an instructional mode."

 Just months after releasing Dobaara, Kashyap released another directorial venture titled Almost Pyaar with DJ Mohabbat.
 The musical romantic drama starred Alaya F and debutant Karan Mehta.
 It had its world premiere at the 2022 Marrakech International Film Festival and the film was released theatrically on 3 February 2023.

 In 2023, Kashyap wrote and directed the thriller film Kennedy.
 He initially wanted to cast Vikram and had named the film after Vikram's real name.
 However, they could not work together because of some miscommunication.
 The role eventually went to Rahul Bhat; Sunny Leone also appears in a pivotal role.
 The film had its world premiere at the 2023 Cannes Film Festival.

-His next directorial venture, Bandar, starring Bobby Deol and Sanya Malhotra in pivotal roles, is set to premiere at the 2025 Toronto International Film Festival.
+His next directorial venture, Bandar, starring Bobby Deol, Sanya Malhotra, Sapna Pabbi, and Saba Azad, in pivotal roles, premiered at the 2025 Toronto International Film Festival.
+It was theatrically released on 5 June 2026 to positive reviews from critics.
+However, the film received criticism for its misogynistic undertones, and its themes were said to be out of touch with the MeToo movement.
+Kashyap acknowledged the validity of the criticisms, and further stated that the final cut of the film was not his original, and therefore, he distanced himself from the film.